 With a hard deep-green skin and an intense yellow-orange color on the inside, the Japanese pumpkin has an exceptional sweet flavor and a texture similar to pumpkin and sweet potato combined.
 An average kabocha weighs two to three pounds and can taste like russet potatoes or chestnuts.
 No wonder it can make an amazing side dish.

 This kabocha squash is not easy to find here in Europe, but sometimes you can spot them in season, on the local farmers’ market.
 And because this is the only pumpkin we can eat, I love creating new recipes from muffins to soups.
-Check out my collection of low FODMAP pumpkin recipes below.
+Check out my collection of low FODMAP japanese pumpkin/kabocha recipes below.

 And if you’d like to know how to make pumpkin seeds and pumpkin seeds pesto, check out this post.

 This Low FODMAP Roast Pumpkin Wedges recipe is quick, easy and makes a delicious appetizer or side dish for your Thanksgiving feast or Christmas dinner!

 And if you have your own hacks on how to roast your pumpkin to perfection, feel free to share on the comments below.
 I would love to hear them!

 Low FODMAP Roast Pumpkin Wedges

 - 2 lbs | 1kg Japanese pumpkin / kabocha squash

 - 2 tsp kosher salt